bashojs/basho/README.md

 ### Logging

-You can add a -l option anywhere in the pipeline to print the current value.
+You can add a 'log' option -l anywhere in the pipeline to print the current value.
+Prints a newline at the end.

 ```bash
 # Logs 10\n
 basho 10 -l x -j x -e 'echo ${x}'
 ```

-The -w option does the same thing, but without the newline.
+The 'write' option -w does the same thing as -l, but without the newline.

 ```bash
 # Logs 10 without a newline